GuoleiSun/Indiscernible-Object-Counting/README.md

 ## 3. Benchmarking

-### 3.1.
-Overview
-For benchmarking purposes, we select 14 mainstream methods for object counting and carefully evaluate them on IOCfish5K.
+For benchmarking purposes on IOCfish5K, we select 14 mainstream unimodal methods for object counting and carefully evaluate them.

-### 3.2.
-Usage
-To do
+For benchmarking purposes on IOCfish5K-D, we select 4 mainstream multimodal methods for object counting and carefully evaluate them.

 ## 4. The Proposed Method